Azure/azure-sdk-for-java/sdk/spring/spring-cloud-azure-feature-management/README.md

       range:
         type: "NoEnd"
       ```
-    **Note:** `Start` must be a valid first occurrence which fits the recurrence pattern.
+    **Note:** `start` must be a valid first occurrence which fits the recurrence pattern.
 For example, if we define to repeat on every other Monday and Tuesday, then the start time should be in Monday or Tuesday. </br> Additionally, the duration of the time window cannot be longer than how frequently it occurs.
 For example, it is invalid to have a 25-hour time window recur every day.

 #### Recurrence Range